DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/cinema-sound-history/_index.md

 ## Dolby Standardizes Surround

 {{% note %}}
-Cinema sound quality diminished during the 1960s-70s causing a decrease in audience attendance.
-This coincided with an improvement with an increase in the quality of home audio systems.
-IN the beginning of the 70s movies studios began to try to draw audiences back by improving audio quality.
+- Cinema sound quality declined during the 1960s and 1970s, contributing to a decrease in audience attendance.
+- This decline coincided with significant improvements in home audio systems, making the home listening experience more appealing.
+- In the early 1970s, movie studios began efforts to draw audiences back to theaters by enhancing audio quality.
+- Dolby Laboratories played a crucial role in standardizing surround sound technology for cinema.
+- The introduction of Dolby Stereo in 1975 marked a significant turning point in theatrical audio experiences.

+**Question for students:**
+Consider the technological and economic factors of the 1960s-70s.
+How might the improvement of home audio systems have influenced the movie industry's decision to invest in better theater sound systems?
+What potential risks and benefits could the studios have foreseen in this investment?
 {{%/ note %}}

 ---